PierreSenellart/provsql/doc/source/user/studio.rst

    PostgreSQL and ProvSQL compiled to WebAssembly, runs entirely client-side as the **ProvSQL Playground** at `provsql.org/playground/ <https://provsql.org/playground/>`_, on the tutorial and case-study databases.
-It needs a browser with WebAssembly JSPI (Chrome/Edge 137+ out of the box; Firefox behind a flag; not Safari yet); the landing page explains the requirement.
+It needs a recent browser with WebAssembly JSPI; the landing page lists current browser support.
    Because the browser cannot launch external programs, the external knowledge compilers (d4, c2d, miniC2D, dsharp, weightmc) and graph-easy are not available there: probability uses the built-in tree-decomposition compiler, and everything else works.

 Studio is a query-and-inspect tool, not a database loader.
 Bulk fixture loads (``psql -d mydb -f setup.sql``) still go through